 Market risk arises where the value of assets and liabilities or future cash flows changes as a result of movements in foreign exchange rates, interest rates and market prices.
-Efficient management of market risk is key to the investment of group assets.
-Appropriate levels of investment risk are determined by limiting the proportion of forecast group earnings which could be at risk from lower than expected investment returns, using a 1 in 10 confidence level as a practical measure of such risk.
-In 2020, this permitted variance from the forecast investment return was set at \$150m, but ultimately increased to \$180m in the second half of the year.
-For 2021, the permitted variance is likely to be at the same level.
+Efficient management of market risk is key to the investment of Group assets.
+Appropriate levels of investment risk are determined by limiting the proportion of forecast Group earnings which could be at risk from lower than expected investment returns, using a 1 in 10 confidence level as a practical measure of such risk.
+In 2021, this permitted variance from the forecast investment return was set at \$180m.
+For 2022, the permitted variance is likely to be modestly increased due to the higher level of investment assets.
 Investment strategy is developed to be consistent with this limit and investment risk is monitored on an ongoing basis, using outputs from our internal model.